themw123/jarvis_v2/readme.md

 ## How to Use:

 - start recording by saying the startword or startkey
-- interrupt assistent by saving the stopword or startkey
+- interrupt assistent by saving the stopword or stopkey
 - best practise by saying something before the startword or stopword and wait for a short moment.
 For example "okay ... [startword]"
 - keeps conversation until next restart